orbitalquark/textadept/doc/manual.md

       end
     end)

-You can manually change a buffer's indentation using the following three-step
+You can manually change a buffer's indentation using the following process:
-process:

 1. Toggle between using tabs and spaces via `Ctrl+Alt+Shift+T` on Windows, Linux, and BSD, `^⇧T` on macOS, and `M-T` or `M-S-T` in the terminal version.
 2. Set the indentation size via the "Buffer > Indentation" menu.
-3. Convert existing indentation to the new indentation settings via `Ctrl+Alt+I` on Windows, Linux, and BSD, `^I` on macOS, and `M-I` in the terminal version.
+3. Optionally convert existing indentation to the new indentation settings via `Ctrl+Alt+I` on Windows, Linux, and BSD, `^I` on macOS, and `M-I` in the terminal version.
-   This step is not required in buffers that have no indented text.

 #### View Settings